Makar scores in OT, Avs win 2-1 over Predators in Game 2 - NewsBreak

 Makar scores in OT, Avs win 2-1 over Predators in Game 2

-Makar got the rebound in the middle of the offensive zone and blasted the puck right on target — just like he was all night.
-His 12 shots on goal was a new franchise playoff record.
+Makar got the rebound in the middle of the offensive zone and lined it through traffic to touch off the celebration.

-“It just felt like the puck was finding us up top tonight,” the humble Makar explained.
-“Not even me specifically, we were just trying to work it around.”

 Nathan MacKinnon also scored for Colorado, which faced a more intense Nashville defense after winning 7-2 in Game 1.
 The Predators blocked 34 shots.